GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

     class may be made final.
-    - Or, another perspective: In cases where binary compatibility and source compatibility are the same, a linkage conflict is when compilation would fail if the libraries in the classpath were all built together from their originating source code, or when reflection would fail.
+    - Or, another perspective: In cases where binary compatibility and source compatibility are the same, a linkage conflict is when compilation would fail if the libraries in the class path were all built together from their originating source code, or when reflection would fail.
     - Opposite: **Linkage-compatible**.
     - Sub-type: **Static linkage conflict**: A linkage conflict caused by a direct